 - Check or money order payments may be made in person or sent by mail (postmarked on or before the deadline) to the Study Abroad Office address.

-- The NC State Study Abroad application charge is refundable only if the student is not accepted to the program.
+- The NC State Study Abroad admin fee is refundable only if the student is not accepted to the program.
 Students who withdraw their application before or after the decision will not be refunded the charge.
-However, a student who withdraws may transfer the NC State Study Abroad Office portion of the application charge to a program during the same or future year.
+However, a student who withdraws may transfer the NC State Study Abroad Office portion of the admin fee to a program during the same or future year.

-- Any additional portions of application charges are subject to the refund and payment policies of their respective organizations.
+- Any additional portions of admin fees are subject to the refund and payment policies of their respective organizations.

 - A $25 fee will be charged for returned checks.